 QS Best Student Cities ranking: 4th

-Welcome to Sydney, home of five universities featured within the QS World University Rankings® 2014/15 and also one of the best student cities in the world, according to the latest QS Best Student Cities index.
+Welcome to Sydney, home of five universities featured within the QS World University Rankings® 2015/16 and one of the best student cities in the world, according to the QS Best Student Cities index.

-Although overtaken by Melbourne as Australia’s leading student city this year, Sydney holds its position of 4th best city for students in the world.
-The reasons for this are numerous, but largely due to the remarkable scores the city gets for “student mix” (student diversity, social inclusion and tolerance), “desirability” (quality of life) and “employer activity” (based on employers’ perspectives on the world’s best places to recruit from).
-The only factor that Sydney receives a lower score for is affordability, due to the nation’s high tuition fees and substantial living costs.
-But it’s easy to see why so many international students find ways to cover the costs; the combination of education and lifestyle Sydney offers are certainly a compelling mix.
+Although beaten by Melbourne as Australia’s leading student city , Sydney holds its position of 4th best city for students.
+The reasons for this are numerous, but largely due to its high scores in the “student mix”, “desirability” and “employer activity” categories.
+The only area in which Sydney receives a lower score is affordability, due to Australia’s relatively high international tuition fees and substantial living costs.
+But it’s easy to see why so many international students find ways to cover the costs; the combination of education and lifestyle Sydney offers certainly makes for a compelling mix.

-Sydney currently has five universities included in the QS World University Rankings®, led by the University of Sydney at 37th in the world and the University of New South Wales at 48th.
-You can also search for specific business-related courses in Sydney using QSCourses.com.au.
+Sydney currently has five universities included in the QS World University Rankings®, led by the University of Sydney at 45th in the world and followed by the University of New South Wales at joint 46th.

 QS ranked universities